fireblade-engine/ecs/README.md

 			.entities
 			.forEach { (entity: Entity) in

-			// the currenty entity instance
+			// the current entity instance
 			_ = entity
 		}
 	}